nickyiliwang0000/h/applied-javascript/js-superpowers-spread-rest-and-destructuring.md

 - Pluck a value from an array with destructuring
  -->

-# JavaScript Superpowers: Spread, Rest and Destructuring
+# JavaScript superpowers: Spread, rest and destructuring

 As we build increasingly complex JavaScript apps, we will run into situations where we deal with data sets of unpredictable size, or which require particularly lengthy code just to access the data.
 A few years ago, ES6 introduced some great tools we can use to cut down our workload and clean up our code.